brlin-tw/Clean-Filter-for-GNU-Bash-Scripts/README.markdown

 GNU Public License v3+

 ## 如何使用本應用<br>How to use this application
-This application is typically used as a Git submodule, add it and set up your Git configuration(git-config manpage) and Git path attribute(gitattributes manpage) settings to make it effective
+This application is typically used as a Git submodule, add it and set up your Git configuration(git-config manpage) and Git path attribute(gitattributes manpage) settings to make it effective.

+Run `./filter.bash --help` to checkout filter's supported command-line options and arguments.